sfletc/dsRNAmax/README.md

 # Usage

 - The only required input is a FASTA file containing the target sequences the dsRNA should be optimised for.
-This will generate a 300nt dsRNA sense arm sequence that attempts to maximise the number of dsRNA-derived 21nt kmers that exactly match each input sequence.
+This will generate a 300nt dsRNA sense arm sequence that attempts to maximize the number of dsRNA-derived 21nt kmers that exactly match each input sequence.

 ### Help (-h)